brendlij/alpaca-safetymonitor-bridge/README.md

 ## Alpaca SafetyMonitor Bridge

-Node.js simulator for an ASCOM Alpaca SafetyMonitor with MQTT bridge, REST control, and UDP discovery.
-Designed to be used by Alpaca clients (e.g., N.I.N.A., ASCOM Remote), while also exposing the safety state via MQTT for home automation and monitoring.
+Node.js bridge for an ASCOM Alpaca SafetyMonitor with MQTT integration, REST control, and UDP discovery.
+Designed to be used by Alpaca clients (e.g., N.I.N.A., ASCOM Remote) while also exposing the safety state via MQTT for home automation and monitoring.

 ### Features
 - **Alpaca API**: Implements SafetyMonitor v1 endpoints under `/api/v1/safetymonitor/0/...` and management endpoints.